HOW TO CHOOSE THE BLUE HUE THAT’S RIGHT FOR YOU

-Daylight bulbs will really show your blue at its most true, but keep in mind that it isn’t a warm, friendly-looking light.
+Daylight bulbs will show your blue at its most true, but remember that this higher Kelvin isn’t a warm, friendly-looking light.
 I’ve found that men often prefer daylight bulbs, whereas women often like the softness of a warmer light (3500K is often a happy medium).

-Cold temperature light bulbs: There is not a single room that I would recommend these for – nadda.
+There’s not a single room that I would recommend these for – nada.

-There are 3 ways to paint your trim when you’re using blue.
+There are three ways to paint your trim when you’re using blue.

-White: Choosing a simple white like Benjamin Moore’s Chantilly Lace is often the safest bet when you’re painting with blue, but it ALL depends on your décor style and other features such as any white cabinets/existing whites – it’s best not to mix and match your whites!
+Choosing a simple white like Benjamin Moore’s Chantilly Lace is often the safest bet when painting with blue.
+However, it ALL depends on your décor style and other features, such as any white cabinets/existing whites – it’s best not to mix and match your whites!

-Warm white: A warm white will slightly contrast with the blue, creating a really pretty combo as long as you don’t go TOO warm on the white, subtle and simple is best (i.e., Benjamin Moore White Dove.)
+A warm white will slightly contrast with the blue, creating a pretty combo as long as you don’t go TOO warm on the white; subtle and simple is best (i.e., Benjamin Moore White Dove.)

-Read more: The 8 Best Benjamin Moore White Paint Colours
+The 8 Best Benjamin Moore White Paint Colors

-So, now that we’ve covered the basics of blue, it’s time to pick you FAVE, so head on over to this blog post to see some of my faves!
+So, now that we’ve covered the basics of blue, it’s time to pick your FAVE, so head over to this blog post to see some of my faves!

 Not sure which blue is right for you?